Immunobiology

 A one-day seminar entitled “Teaching at Yale” is offered by the Yale Poorvu Center for Teaching and Learning at the start of each term.
 Attending this seminar is recommended prior to teaching.

-Prospectus and qualifying exam Early in the fourth term (or in certain circumstances, in the third term), students make a thirty-minute presentation to the department of their proposed research and initial results.
+Prospectus and Qualifying Exam In the second year, early in the fourth term, or in certain circumstances, in the third term, students make a thirty-minute presentation to the department of their proposed research and initial results.
 Thereafter, they meet with their prospectus committee, which assigns four or five broad areas of biology and immunology that are of particular relevance to the proposed research and on which the student will be examined in the qualifying exam.
 During the next several weeks, students prepare a formal research proposal (in NIH grant format) concerning the proposed thesis research and study for the exam.
 The exam is held within three months.
 It is an oral exam covering all aspects of immunology generally, with a focus on the assigned areas mentioned above.
 The student is questioned on aspects of the thesis proposal.

 Progress in thesis research in the third and later years is monitored carefully by the student’s thesis committee (composed of the adviser and three or four other faculty).
 See below.